epochpic/sdf-xarray/docs/loading_data.md

 <inv:#xarray> for `xarray.open_mfdatatree`.

-These functions should all work out of the box as long as <project:#sdf_xarray> is installed on your system, if you are having issues with it reading files, you might need to pass the parameter `engine=sdf_engine` when calling any of the above xarray functions.
+These functions should all work out of the box as long as <project:#sdf_xarray> is installed on your system.
+If you are having issues reading files, you might need to pass the parameter `engine=sdf_engine` when calling any of the above xarray functions.

 ```{important}